Interval Fund Fraud Lawyer: Protecting Investors from Complex Product Misconduct

 Interval funds have grown from $6.5 billion in 2014 to over $100 billion in 2025, according to industry research.
 This explosive growth has created new opportunities for broker misconduct, misrepresentation, and suitability violations.
 If your broker recommended an interval fund that left you trapped with losses you cannot access, an interval fund fraud lawyer can help you pursue recovery through FINRA arbitration.

 At Varnavides Law, we represent investors who suffered losses due to unsuitable interval fund recommendations, undisclosed liquidity restrictions, and misrepresentation of these complex products.
-Attorney Gary Varnavides brings a unique advantage: after 10 years at Sichenzia Ross Ference LLP defending broker-dealers against fraud claims, he now uses that insider knowledge to hold the securities industry accountable.
+Gary Varnavides brings a unique advantage: after defense-side work involving broker-dealer fraud claims, he now uses that insider knowledge to hold the securities industry accountable.

 Key Takeaways